History of YouTube: Continued growth and functionality (2007–2013)

 Around 2010, an easter egg of the Flash-based video player was discovered, where pressing the arrow key while the dotted loading animation is visible initiates a Snake game formed by the dots.
 The HTML5-based player, which initially had the same dotted loading animation, did not support it.

 In September 2010, a unique full-page interactive TippEx advertising campaign was launched on YouTube, where the entire watch page was simulated in a Flash viewport.
 A hunter who does not wish to shoot a bear grabs outside of the video's viewport to reach for a Tipp-Ex tape roller, and uses it to cover the word "shoots" in the video titled "A hunter shoots a bear".
 Users were able to enter words in the gap, which lead to different unlisted videos with a multitude of pre-recorded reactions.

 In October 2010, Hurley announced that he would be stepping down as the chief executive officer of YouTube to take an advisory role, with Salar Kamangar taking over as the head of the company.

 James Zern, a YouTube software engineer, revealed in April 2011 that 30 percent of videos accounted for 99 percent of views on the site.

 Live streaming was introduced in April 2011, initially rolled out to select users and later expanded.

 In May 2011, YouTube reported on the company blog that the site was receiving more than three billion views per day, and that 48 hours of footage are uploaded every minute.
 Later, in January 2012, YouTube stated that the figure had increased to four billion videos streamed per day and sixty hours.

 In June 2011, YouTube started experimenting with reaction buttons, allowing users to react to videos with a multitude of expressions, similar to Facebook's 2016 reaction buttons, though YouTube removed reaction buttons soon after.

-Since July 2011, the word "YouTube" is placed after the video title in the watch page title, whereas before it until then.

 During November 2011, the Google+ social networking site was integrated directly with YouTube and the Chrome web browser, allowing YouTube videos to be viewed from within the Google+ interface.
 In December 2011, YouTube launched a new version of the site interface, with the video channels displayed in a central column on the home page, similar to the news feeds of social networking sites.
 It is based on a similar user interface was put to test as early as July 2011 under the code name "Cosmic Panda".
 At the same time, a new version of the YouTube logo was introduced with a darker shade of red, which was the first change in design since October 2006.
 A comment section that refreshes automatically to resemble a stream of chat messages was initially tested around that time.

 In 2012, YouTube reported that 60h, and that around three-quarters of the material comes from outside the U.S. The site has eight hundred million unique users a month.